KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_colors+markers.rst

 Click :guilabel:`Delete category` to delete the selected category.

 .. warning:: The selected category will be deleted without any further confirmation and will be effective immediately without the need to click on :guilabel:`Apply`.
 Even clicking :guilabel:`Cancel` or :guilabel:`Restore Defaults` will not bring it back!

+.. _configure_clip_colors:

+The following options are used to configure the colors for different clip types in the timeline.
+When you choose :guilabel:`No Thumbnails` in the track header or in the :ref:`Sequence Menu <timeline-show_video_thumbnails>` you see below selected colors (see the section :ref:`configurable_tracks`).

+:guilabel:`Video clip color` Click on the color bar to change the color of video clips in the timeline.

+:guilabel:`Audio clip color` Click on the color bar to change the color of audio clips in the timeline.

+:guilabel:`Title clip color` Click on the color bar to change the color of title clips in the timeline.

+:guilabel:`Image clip color` Click on the color bar to change the color of image clips in the timeline.

+:guilabel:`Slideshow clip color` Click on the color bar to change the color of slideshow clips in the timeline.

+:guilabel:`Reset clip colors to default` Click on this button to reset all colors to their default values.